DeSantis blasts FDA for halting drugs ineffective on omicron

 The FDA says omicron is responsible for more than 99% of U.S. infections, making it “highly unlikely” that the antibodies would be effective for people seeking treatment.
 The drugs are not a substitute for vaccination and are generally reserved for people who are the most vulnerable, including seniors, transplant recipients and those with conditions like heart disease and diabetes.

-AP Health Writer Matthew Perrone contributed to this report from Washington.
+AP Health Writer Matthew Perrone and AP writer Zeke Miller contributed to this report from Washington.